 - Consider bringing a portable laundry line or clothespins to hang up your laundry.
 This will save space in your suitcase and make it easier to air-dry your clothes.

-If you are staying in a hotel or hostel, check to see if they offer laundry services or if there is a laundromat nearby.
+If you are staying in a hotel or hostel, check to see if they offer West Village laundry or if there is a laundromat nearby.
 This will save you time and effort if you need to do a lot of laundry during your trip.

 Planning ahead and being organized is key to a successful laundry trip.
 By following these tips, you can ensure that you have everything you need and that your clothes and laundry supplies are easy to access and use.